The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 MKV is short for Matroska Video, which Steve Lhomme developed in 2002.
 Today Lhomme works as a Google developer, while MKV is the most common video streaming format.

 MKV is a free, open-source container format that allows various audio and video tracks, as well as subtitle files, to be packed into a single file.
-The name Matroska is derived from the Russian Matryoshka dolls, which come in decreasing sizes and can be placed inside one another.
+The name Matroska is derived from the Russian Matryoshka dolls, which come in decreasing sizes and fit inside one another.
+That’s the concept MKV uses to store various audio and video tracks and subtitles and pack them into a single file.

 Matroska video files are excellent for watching videos.
 If your video format is MKV, you can watch videos in a media player that features audio in multiple languages with their respective subtitles.
 This helpful feature allows for smoother sharing and distribution of such files.